aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 initial version of the `npm_nodejs` builder, but due to issues with container environments and how `aws-lambda-builders` mounts the working directory, it was not added for several years, and likely will not be implemented soon.

-Packaging with a bundler can handle local dependencies out of the box, since it just traverses relative file liks.

 #### including non-javascript files